ofloveandhate/markdown2canvas/docs/tutorials/styling_content.rst

    <!-- Droplets elements and components -->

-Note the markdown="1" included in the <div> above.
-Any time you include a <div>, make sure that this appears.
+Note the `markdown="1"` included in the `<div>` above.
+Any time you include a `<div>`, make sure that this appears.
-Otherwise, markdown will not render.
+Otherwise, markdown inside that `div` will not get translated to HTML, and thus will look incorrect.
+Unless, of course, you want raw markdown in your content, I could see some use-cases!

 The footer simply closes the `div` I opened in the header: